OliverSBeresford/codecrafters-interpreter-rust/README.md

 - tokenize: Scans the input and prints tokens (one per line), including EOF.
 Intended for validating the scanner.
 - parse: Parses the input into an expression AST and prints it in a readable parenthesized format.
 - evaluate: Parses and evaluates the input program and prints the resulting value.
+- run: Parses and runs the program line by line as a list of statements
+- dbg: Prints out all of the tokens and an AST representation of the statements and expressions in the program

-More commands (e.g., interpret) will be added as the interpreter evolves.
+More commands will be added as the interpreter evolves.

 ## References